Contrastive Neural Ratio Estimation for Simulation-based Inference: Mutual Information

 \paragraph{Numerical estimates of bounds on mutual information} In remains unclear how to evaluate the performance of \SBI algorithms across model types without access to the ground truth.
-Computing $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ as a validation loss is applicable to \NREB and \NREC for all $\gamma$ and $K$.
+Computing $\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ or $\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ as a validation loss is applicable to \NREB and \NREC for all $\gamma$ and $K$.
 Therefore, we investigate estimating this bound on the mutual information for model comparison and as a surrogate for computing the C2ST across several pieces of simulated data.
 (It is also noteworthy that this bound is applicable to Neural Posterior Estimation, where the likelihood-to-evidence ratio would be approximated by $p_{\bw}(\btheta \mid \bx) / p(\btheta)$ and $p_{\bw}(\btheta \mid \bx)$ represents an approximate posterior density.
 However, this case is not investigated further in this work.)

-In the effort to find a model comparison metric that applies when the user does not have access to the ground truth, we ran another set of experiments where we trained ratio estimators using \NREB and \NREC over various $\gamma$ and $K$, then we validated them on held-out data with $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ as a validation loss.
+In the effort to find a model comparison metric that applies when the user does not have access to the ground truth, we ran another set of experiments where we trained ratio estimators using \NREB and \NREC over various $\gamma$ and $K$, then we validated them on held-out data with $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ and $-\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ as a validation metric for model comparison.
 All networks corresponded with the \emph{Large NN} architecture.
 Just like in the main experiments, we computed the C2ST over the ten different observations from the \SBI benchmark.
-The results of the training can be seen in Figure~\ref{fig:mutual-information-0-slcp-summary} and in full in Figure~\ref{fig:mutual-information-0-slcp}.
+The results of the training can be seen in Figure~\ref{fig:mutual-information-0-slcp-summary} and in full in Figure~\ref{fig:mutual-information-0-slcp}. $-\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ exhibited such high variance that the estimates were hard to compare.
 Visually, $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ was more comparable across models than plotting their classification validation loss, see Figure~\ref{fig:slcp-validation-bench}, for both \NREB and \NREC.
-The classification validation loss has a bias depending on $\gamma$ and $K$ which $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ does not exhibit.
-The metric therefore allows us to compare models such that model producing the most negative mutual information bound also most-accurately estimates the posterior, on average.